Welcome to today's edition of the Rush 24-7 podcast.

 Two of the most frequently used examples of a noxious substance are a bucket of urine and a feces bomb.

-And uh, this is what protesters have been known to use, so they've been told they can't do this.
+And this is what protesters have been known to use, so they've been told they can't do this.

 Said officers will consider the totality of the circumstances.

-Well, uh by the way, he said our intent for this bill is not about suppressing or chilling First Amendment rights.
+Well, by the way, he said our intent for this bill is not about suppressing or chilling First Amendment rights.

 Of course not.

-Constitution clearly says you can run around and throw feces at people as an expression of free speech.
+The Constitution clearly says you can run around and throw feces at people as an expression of free speech.

-Oh, the when you when you when they climb mountains, the mountain climber tool, okay, a carabiner, whatever it is.
+When they climb mountains, the mountain climber tool, okay, a carabiner, whatever it is.

-Can you imagine City Council debating this?
+Can you imagine city council debating this?

 At least they voted unanimously for it.